Get started

 GOV.UK Frontend JavaScript is not used

-GOV.UK Frontend's JavaScript is very well written, but is based on vanilla JavaScript and so often contains code which directly modifies the DOM.
+GOV.UK Frontend's JavaScript is based on vanilla JavaScript and so often contains code which directly modifies the DOM.

 In GOV.UK Vue, DOM state is handled by Vue wherever possible.
 All of the functionality provided by GOV.UK Frontend's JavaScript has been preserved, but mostly rewritten.